-The Yorkie Bichon a.k.a Yorkiechon or Yo-Chon fits comfortably into the category of “super-cheerful” when discussing small-breed dogs.
+You might also hear the Yorkie Bichon called a “Yorkiechon” or a “Yo-Chon.”
+No matter what you call him, this mixed breed dog fits comfortably into the category of “super-cheerful” when discussing small-breed dogs.

 The Yorkie Bichon is the latter.

-- And his intelligence means that he'll learn quickly, even if he fights you at first.
-Eventually, he will come to understand that you are the boss of him, not the other way around.
+Plus, his intelligence means that he'll learn quickly, even if he fights you at first.
+Eventually, he will come around to understand that you are the boss of him and not the other way around.

-He may be small, but he'll go down fighting to protect the ones he loves the most.
+He may be small, but he'll go down fighting to protect the ones he loves most.

-Take him to the dog park, take him to the house of your friend that has a pet – whatever you need to do to socialize him with other animals.
+Take him to the dog park, take him to the house of your friend that has a pet – whatever you need to do, do it so you can socialize him with other animals.